-As a result of the North Carolina Supreme Court's decision in Bailey v.
+- As a result of the North Carolina Supreme Court's decision in Bailey v.
 State of North Carolina, North Carolina may not tax certain retirement benefits received by retirees (and their beneficiaries and estates) of the State of North Carolina and its local governments or by United States government retirees (and their beneficiaries and estates), including military retirees.
 The exclusion applies to retirement benefits received from certain defined benefit plans, such as the North Carolina Teachers' and State Employees' Retirement System, the North Carolina Local Governmental Employees' Retirement System, the North Carolina Consolidated Judicial Retirement System, the Federal Employees' Retirement System, or the United States Civil Service Retirement System, if the retiree had five or more years of creditable service as of August 12, 1989.
-The exclusion also applies to retirement benefits received from the State's §401(k) and §457 plans if the retiree had contributed or contracted to contribute to the plan prior to August 15.
-12, 1989.
+The exclusion also applies to retirement benefits received from the State's §401(k) and §457 plans if the retiree had contributed or contracted to contribute to the plan prior to August 12, 1989.
 This exclusion does not apply to local government §457 plans or to §403(b) annuity plans.
 Benefits from other State, local, and federal retirement plans may or may not be excluded depending on rulings in the Bailey case.
 The exclusion does not apply to retirement benefits paid to former teachers and state employees of other states and their political subdivisions.
 An estate entitled to exclude retirement benefits from North Carolina income tax should claim a deduction on Line 14 for the amount of excludable retirement benefits included in federal taxable income.
-A copy of Form 1099-R received from the payer must be attached to the return to support the deduction.
+A copy of Form 1099-R received from the payer must be attached to the return to support the deduction. - A deduction is allowed for any amounts included in federal taxable income as a result of the Small Business Jobs Act of 2010.